Updated: April 17, 2026

 Living in Southern Portugal is more expensive than living in the North or on Portugal’s Silver Coast.
 Nevertheless, the cost of living in Lagos, Portugal, and property prices are still more affordable than in other European cities.

 Yes, English is widely spoken in Lagos, especially in tourist areas, restaurants, and among expats.
-While Portuguese is the official language, it is easy for visitors and new residents to get by with just English until they have time to pick up the basics of the Portuguese language.
+While Portuguese is the official language, visitors and new residents can get by with just English until they have time to pick up the basics of the local language.